Dive into Nostalgia with Gerry Anderson's Iconic TV Themes Live

 So, go enjoy yourself and remember you have every right to enjoy a show as the next person.

-Gerry Anderson In Concert - Symphony Hall Birmingham
+Exciting Tribute to Gerry Anderson - Symphony Hall Birmingham

 After the opening titles of ‘Thunderbirds’ the show presented by Jon Culshaw, followed the themes and incidental music in chronological order of Anderson’s productions.